 - a.
-Sections VI.
+PIPELINE SAFETY PROGRAM PROCEDURES MANUAL Sections VI.
 B., E. and H contain procedures that meets these requirements. - b.
 Section VI.
-B. meets these requirements.

-5 General Comments:
+B. meets these requirements. - 5 General Comments: Info Only Info Only Info Only Info Only Info Only Info Only Info Only

-There were no issues that resulted in a loss of points in Part B of this evaluation.
+There were no findings that resulted in the loss of points in Part B of this evaluation.

-Total points scored for this section: 15 Total possible points for this section: 15 lead
+Total points scored for this section: 15 Total possible points for this section: 15

-Has each inspector and program manager fulfilled training requirements?
-(See Guidelines 5 Appendix C for requirements) Chapter 4.3

-- a.
-Completion of Required OQ Training before conducting inspection as lead - b.
-Completion of Required DIMP/IMP Training before conducting inspection as

-- c.
-Completion of Required LNG Training before conducting inspection as lead - d.
-Root Cause Training by at least one inspector/program manager - e.
-Note any outside training completed - f.
-Verify inspector has obtained minimum qualifications to lead any applicable standard inspection as the lead inspector (Reference State Guidelines Section 4.3.1)
+- Has each inspector and program manager fulfilled training requirements?
+(See Guidelines 1 Appendix C for requirements) Chapter 4.3 Yes = 5 No = 0 Needs Improvement = 1-4 - Completion of Required OQ Training before conducting inspection as lead - Completion of Required DIMP/IMP Training before conducting inspection as b. lead - Completion of Required LNG Training before conducting inspection as lead c. - Root Cause Training by at least one inspector/program manager d. - Note any outside training completed e. - Verify inspector has obtained minimum qualifications to lead any applicable f. standard inspection as the lead inspector (Reference State Guidelines Section 4.3.1)